What is AirBears2?

 Can game consoles connect to campus Wi-Fi?

-Gaming consoles cannot connect to the campus wireless network.
-Most can be plugged into an ethernet port to work.
+Gaming consoles that do not support WPA2-Enterprise cannot connect to AirBears2 or eduroam.
+They may work on CalVisitor, but no support is provided.
+Most consoles can be plugged into an Ethernet port to work.

 Are wireless printers allowed on the campus wireless network?

 Since wireless printers act as wireless access points, they are not allowed in UC Berkeley housing (University Village, Albany excepted).
 They cause the same interference problem as other wireless access points.
 Certain HP printers actively cause interference on the network by "hopping" channels.
 Since the UC Berkeley-installed access points coordinate with each other so as not to overlap channels, this channel "hopping" causes a lot of problems on the network for connected users.

 Wireless printers that have the wireless radio disabled are allowed, and the printer should have an Ethernet or USB connection and cable to connect it to a computer.